AnnaSyme/wfs-VGP/README.md

 * Note: not all species have data from all Hifi, HiC and bionano sources.
 * Note that you will likely have to convert the data into the correct formats required.
 Alternatively, modify the workflows themselves to accept the data in the formats you have.

+## Is there anything I need to change in the workflows?

+* Most likely, yes.
+Look at every tool and the parameters to check it suits your data and aims.
+* Examples of things that might need changing:
+* Set the kmer size in the meryl tool, and make sure the setting in the Genomescope tool matches this.
+There is no absolute answer for what this setting should be; a common setting is 21.
+* In the Quast tool (used several times), set the lineage appropriately (e.g. eukaryote) and set as "large genome"
+* In the Busco tool (used several times), set the lineage appropriately (e.g. Vertebrata)
+* In the Salsa tool, check the enzyme sequence is correct for your data.

 ## Run the workflows on real data

 * Do any QC required, as this is not in the current workflow.